 There are three eligibility criteria that define the universe of instruments.
 Securities that become ineligible upon monthly reconstitution are excluded from the index.

-Minimum Par Amount Outstanding.
-Eligible instruments must have a current par amount outstanding greater than or equal to a minimum amount that differs by currency.
+- Minimum par amount outstanding.
+Eligible instruments must have a current par amount outstanding greater than or equal to a minimum amount that differs by local currency.